austindowney/Academic-CV-with-BibTeX/README.md

 # Academic-CV-with-BibTeX
 Development of an Academic CV developed around BibTeX which allows for the listing of all publication on the CV from a single .bib file.

+> :warning: **Requires Texlive 2022 or a very updated MikTeX.
+Note that many Linux program managers are not updated yet. **: Be very careful here!

 The CV output looks like this:
 ![Image of NMR](CV_2_pages.jpg)